-- 1. To receive and adopt the Audited Accounts and Report of the Directors and Auditors of the Company for the year ended 30 June 2009. - 2.
-To declare a first and final dividend of 1.0 cent per ordinary share (tax-exempt one-tier) for the year ended 30 June 2009. - 3.
+- 1. To receive and adopt the Audited Accounts and Report of the Directors and Auditors of the Company for the year ended 30 June 2008. - 2.
+To declare a first and final dividend of 1.0 cent per ordinary share (tax-exempt one-tier) for the year ended 30 June 2008. - 3.
+To re-elect Mr Cheng Theng How, a Director retiring pursuant to Article 91 of the Company's Articles of Association and who, being eligible, offers himself for re-election. - (Note: Mr Cheng Theng How, if re-elected, will remain as a member of the Audit Committee and Remuneration Committee and will be considered a non-independent Director.) - 4. (a) To re-elect Mr Loh Kgai Mun, a Director retiring pursuant to Article 97 of the Company's Articles of Association and who, being eligible, offers himself for re-election. - (b) To re-elect Mr Wong See Meng, a Director retiring pursuant to Article 97 of the Company's Articles of Association and who, being eliqible, offers himself for re-election. - 5.
 To consider and, if thought fit, to pass the following resolutions under Section 153(6) of the Companies Act, Cap.
-50: - (a) "That pursuant to Section 153(6) of the Companies Act, Cap.
+50:- - (a) "That pursuant to Section 153(6) of the Companies Act, Cap.
 50, Mr Othman Wok be and is hereby re-elected as a Director of the Company to hold office until the conclusion of the next Annual General Meeting of the Company." - (Note: Mr Othman Wok, if re-elected, will remain as Chairman of the Audit Committee, Nominating Committee and Remuneration Committee and will be considered an independent Director.) - (b) "That pursuant to Section 153(6) of the Companies Act, Cap.
-50, Mr Ying Yoke Kwai be and is hereby re-elected as a Director of the Company to hold office until the conclusion of the next Annual General Meeting of the Company." - (Note: Mr Ying Yoke Kwai, if re-elected, will remain as a member of the Audit Committee, Nominating Committee and Remuneration Committee and will be considered an independent Director.)
+50, Mr Ying Yoke Kwai be and is hereby re-elected as a Director of the Company to hold office until the conclusion of the next Annual General Meeting of the Company." - (Note: Mr Ying Yoke Kwai, if re-elected, will remain as a member of the Audit Committee, Nominating Committee and Remuneration Committee and will be considered an independent Director.) - 6.
+To approve the payment of S\$119,000/- as Directors' fees for the year ended 30 June 2008. - 7.
+To re-appoint Messrs PricewaterhouseCoopers as Auditors of the Company and to authorise the Directors to fix their remuneration.